Swarna2509/Swarna2509/README.md

 ### Hi there 👋 I'm Swarna Roy
 # 💫 About Me:
 I love solving logical puzzles.

 Testing is a kind of solving a logical puzzle.

+I proudly say that as a Software Tester.

 I’m currently working on Software Quality Assurance